mluksch/terraform-aws-s3-backend/Readme.md

 }
 ```
 Afterwards you can use the output to hardcode the backend-config like in "Possibilty1".
-Unfortunately using Variables out Outputs is not allowed in the backend-config
+Unfortunately using Variables or Module-Outputs or any other TF-Element is not allowed in the backend-config.
+So you need to hardcode the backend-config!